 Before my love for this place began, I did a play at The Royal Court Theatre in London, and during the script development phase, I improvised a whole backstory that involved me growing up in a local pub, and it made it into the final script!

 Southerndown is the place to go for a real day at the beach.
 It’s surrounded by open countryside and is on a beautiful stretch of the coastal path.
 Walk one way for a castle, hill fort and woodlands, and in the other for clifftops and views of the Bristol Channel.
 It’s a sandy beach - great for swimming and surfing.
 It’s also, apparently, one of the best beaches for fossil hunting - but I can’t really vouch for that!
-I can vouch for the fact that it’s a lovely place to watch a sunset, which is only made better if you time your visit for when The Two Anchors are cooking fresh fish over fire.
+I can vouch for the fact that it’s a lovely place to watch a sunset.

 Barry is where I went to school, so I spent a lot of my teenage years going to sit on The Knap beach after school, or in Porthkerry Country Park at the weekends.
 Barry has a personality that’s very different to that of the rest of the Vale.
 It’s younger and louder and buzzier and has the warmest and friendliest of communities.